-In this first part I describe the nature and the abuse of criminalisation.
-It begins with an overview that branches into four subparts - one each on Bangladesh, Sri Lanka, Pakistan and India.
+Covering the nature and abuse of criminalisation, this section begins with an overview that branches into four subparts - one each on Bangladesh, Sri Lanka, Pakistan and India.

 There are sodomy laws across the world and their wording varies from country to country.
 The most common version in South Asia is called 'Unnatural Offences'; it reads as follows: